Floorp-Projects/Floorp/toolkit/content/widgets/docs/ua_widget.rst

 UAWidgetsChild then grabs the sandbox for that origin (lazily creating it as needed), loads the script as needed, and initializes an instance by calling the JS constructor with a reference to the UA Widget Shadow Root created by the DOM.
 We will discuss the sandbox in the latter section.

+The ``onsetup`` method is called right after the instance is constructed.
+The call to constructor must not throw, or UAWidgetsChild will be confused since an instance of the widget will not be returned, but the widget is already half-initalized.
+If the ``onsetup`` method call throws, UAWidgetsChild will still be able to hold the reference of the widget and call the destructor later on.

 When the element is removed from the tree, ``UAWidgetUnbindFromTree`` is dispatched so UAWidgetsChild can destroy the widget, if it exists.
 If so, the UAWidgetsChild calls the ``destructor()`` method on the widget, causing the widget to destruct itself.

 When a UA Widget initializes, it should create its own DOM inside the passed UA Widget Shadow Root, including the ``<link>`` element necessary to load the stylesheet, add event listeners, etc. When destroyed (i.e. the destructor method is called), it should do the opposite.

 **Specialization**: for video controls, we do not want to do the work if the control is not needed (i.e. when the ``<video>`` or ``<audio>`` element has no "controls" attribute set), so we forgo dispatching the event from HTMLMediaElement in the BindToTree method.
-Instead, a ``UAWidgetAttributeChanged`` event will cause the sandbox and the widget instance to construct when the attribute is set to true.
-The same event is also responsible for triggering the ``onattributechange()`` method on UA Widgets if the widget is already initialized.
+Instead, another ``UAWidgetAttributeChanged`` event will cause the sandbox and the widget instance to construct when the attribute is set to true.
+The same event is also responsible for triggering the ``onchange()`` method on UA Widgets if the widget is already initialized.

 Likewise, the datetime box widget is only loaded when the ``type`` attribute of an ``<input>`` is either `date` or `time`.